DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 ## Introduction

-A NifVector graph is a network of phrases and contexts in which they occur in a document set (in Nif).
+A NifVector graph is a network of phrases and contexts that occur in a certain document set (in Nif).
 It can be used as if it were a language model.

 From a Nifvector graph you can derive phrase (multiwords) and context vectors with their frequencies in the document set.
 The main difference to traditional word vector embeddings is that no dimensionality reduction is applied; and there is no model created with real-valued vector embeddings.
 Instead, the NifVectors are derived directly from the corpus itself without any transformation.